carpentries-incubator/lesson-gpu-programming/_episodes/02-cupy.md

 > {: .solution}
 {: .challenge}

-# A shortcut: performing NumPy routines on the GPU.
+# A shortcut: performing NumPy routines on the GPU

 We saw above that we cannot execute routines from the `cupyx` library directly on NumPy arrays.
 In fact we need to first transfer the data from host to device memory.